 Rider Safety Regulations In South Carolina

 While state laws require amusement parks and carnival operators to maintain liability insurance, it also puts a large portion of responsibility for preventing accidents and injuries on riders themselves.
 Under Section 41-16-320 of the South Carolina Code, there is a long list of safety compliance rules that riders must obey.
-These include:

 - Obeying height and weight restrictions for each ride

 - Refraining from boarding rides that exceed the rider’s abilities

 - Refraining from extending arms or legs outside of passenger cars